Cozy Peach Kitchen

 These quinoa bowls are made up of a few healthy components that come together quickly:

 • Chickpeas marinated in balsamic vinegar, olive oil, parsley, salt and pepper.
-Canned chickpeas or chickpeas cooked from dry work.
-One can is usually ~1.5 cups chickpeas.
+Canned chickpeas or chickpeas cooked from dry, like these Instant Pot chickpeas, work.
+One can is usually 1 ½ cups of chickpeas.

 • Quinoa: Any color works.
 Use leftover or cold quinoa for cold quinoa bowls or use it hot off the stove for a warm meal.